Meet The Great British Bake Off 2019 contestants: Full line-up of bakers

 The Great British Bake Off is back!
 It’s now been an entire decade since we got our first taste of the cooking competition on screens.

-So what better way to celebrate than welcoming a whole baker’s dozen of contestants into the tent to impress judges Prue Leith and Paul Hollywood when the show returns to Channel 4 on Tuesday, 27th August.
+So what better way to celebrate than welcoming a whole baker’s dozen of contestants into the tent to impress judges Prue Leith and Paul Hollywood for ten weeks of competition (starting Tuesday, 27th August).

 Aged from 20 to 56, this year’s 13 bakers include a veterinary surgeon, an international health adviser, a fashion designer and even a theatre manager/fitness instructor.
 This year’s bakers are the youngest bunch we’ve ever seen with more than half in their 20s.